Volunteer with CEFS

 Small Farm Unit at CEFS’ Field Research and Outreach Facility (Goldsboro)

-The Small Farm Unit welcomes weekly volunteers out to the farm on Thursday mornings from 9 am – noon or Thursday afternoon from 1-4 pm.
+The Small Farm Unit welcomes weekly volunteers!
 Help with day-to-day farm tasks including transplanting, weeding, harvesting, and more.
 Volunteers should wear closed-toe shoes and come prepared for working in the hot sun (ie sunscreen, hat, water, etc).
 All ages are welcome, but please note the presence of bees and fire ants at the farm – people with allergies are advised to take caution.
-For more information please contact Kayla Clark, CEFS Small Farm Unit Manager, at (828) 381-7668 or firstname.lastname@example.org.
+Please use the link to sign up if interested.
+For more information please contact Small Farm Unit Farm Manager Leeanna Bunch at firstname.lastname@example.org.